 Along with having fewer songs on it, an EP differs from an album in that it also has a shorter running time.
 An entire EP also won’t go beyond a certain number of minutes.

-From the above rule, you can tell already that if as a musician you have combined your songs and collectively they run for less than 30 minutes then you probably have an EP on your hands.
+From the above rule, you can understand a lot.
+If, as a musician, you have combined your songs and collectively they run for less than 30 minutes, then you probably have an EP on your hands.
 Most recordings that run for more than that time are usually considered albums.

 Since the full recording is shorter in length, this also means that you’re much more likely to see longer songs on albums than on EPs.
-It’s unlikely that an EP will ever have an epic 10-minute song on it, whereas with albums this is a bit more common.
+It’s unlikely that an EP will ever have an epic 10-minute song on it.
+This is a bit more common with albums, however.

 Cost to Make